NotaKennen/MemRat-v1/README.md

  - Keylogger
  - Probably import this to work on the web instead of discord some day
  - In-script obfuscator
- - Timed screen recording (and maybe even a full one)
- - Streaming the screen with a flask website

 The token logger in the rat is taken from: https://github.com/mouadessalim/CookedGrabber (Not mine)